What we did:

 One Pure Skies 3000 systems were installed inside the Plant.
 The installation consisted of one Pure Skies base station and one third party air quality monitors (Airveda Pvt.
 Ltd., Delhi).

-The system was configured to handle particulate pollutants (PM10 and PM2.5) and common pollutant gases (NOx, SOx) across the entire campus of the plant – roughly 50 acres.
+The system was configured to handle particulate pollutants (PM10 and PM2.5) across the entire campus of the plant – roughly 50 acres.

-Outdoor air pollutant levels were monitored continuously at appropriate locations inside the campus to help the customer understand the efficacy of Pure Skies, as well as to provide real time data for optimizing the smart technology in each Pure Skies unit.
+Outdoor air pollutant levels were monitored continuously at appropriate locations inside the campus to help the customer understand the efficacy of Pure Skies, as well as to provide real-time data.

 For comparison, a reference monitor run by the state pollution control board located about 3.5 km away was used as the comparison monitor, outside the Pure Skies zone of influence.